dsi-icl/do-voice-interaction/rasa-project/data/nlu.md

 - Could you turn on the screens
 - I'd like to turn on the Global Data Observatory
 - Start the gdo
+- Can you turn on the gdo
 - Turn on the screens
+- I'd like to start the Global Data Observatory
 - I would like to turn on the screens

-## intent:new_try
-- restart
-- I'd like to restart
-- Could you restart ?

 ## intent:clear_space
 - Clear the screens